FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     In a presentation, you can freely mix all kinds of devices.
 For example, an iOS tablet can control a mix of iOS phones & tablets, Android phones & tablets, GearVR headsets, and Oculus Go headsets.
 Some of the phones can be in VR mode and some not.

 !!! example
     Joan's marketing team is participating in a trade show.
 Their company is launching a new product.
 Joan's team is using a 360-degree video to showcase it at their booth.
 They are controlling six Oculus Go headsets with LiveSYNC.
 To reduce waiting time, they run two groups of three headsets in parallel.
 The groups are controlled with two iPads.
-Hence, the iPads act in the director role, and the headsets act in the audience role.
-Joan configures two channels, so that the groups can work in parallel without disturbing each other.
+Hence, the iPads act in the director role and the headsets act in the audience role.
+Joan configures two channels.
+The two groups will work in parallel without disturbing each other.

 ### Version Number

 New features and fixes are implemented and tested frequently.
 Then, a new software build is pushed to the release channels and release notes are published.

 Each build has a version number.
-To learn what has changed, take note of the version number from your app installation, and compare it to the release notes document.
+To learn what has changed, take note of the version number from your app installation.
+Then compare it to the release notes document.

-If you want to check which version (build) you have installed on a particular device, start the LiveSYNC app and notice the version number from the splash screen.
+To check which version (build) you have, start the LiveSYNC app and notice the version number from the splash screen.

 ![LiveSYNC splash](img/install_version_number.jpg)

-On iOS and Android versions, you can find the version number and other build details also when you start the LiveSYNC app, navigate to *Settings*, then *About*, and scroll down the page near the end until you find *Version* section.
+On iOS and Android, you can find the version number and other build details also in another way.
+Start the LiveSYNC app, navigate to *Settings*, then *About*, and scroll down the page near the end until you find *Version* section.

 ![LiveSYNC splash](img/install_version_details.jpg)

-These details are also pre-filled to support request emails when you send a request directly from the LiveSYNC app.
+When you send a support request from the LiveSYNC app, version information is pre-filled.
 The support email link appears just below version details.

 ## System Requirements